basho-labs/the-basho-community/README.md

 The idea is simple: each month we cut a "new release" of the Riak Community.
 A release will be comprised of a list of contributions stored in a new set of [release notes](https://github.com/basho/the-riak-community/tree/master/release-notes).
 Contributions will be listed as short descriptions of what was accomplished along with a the name of whomever contributed it.

-* The latest Release Notes are [v0.5](https://github.com/basho/the-riak-community/blob/master/release-notes/riak-community-0.5.md), which cover **July 1 through July 31**.
+* The latest Release Notes are [v0.5](https://github.com/basho/the-riak-community/blob/master/release-notes/riak-community-0.5.md), which cover **July 1 through July 31 in 2012**.
 If you would like to contribute something to a past or future release, the overly-complex process is [here](#contributing).

 ### The Goal

 The goal is to periodically tag and release "versions" of The Riak Community.
 New versions will be packed with accomplishments and contributions from various community members.
 With each new release, we'll have advanced the Community in myriad ways (even if we didn't have a set "road map").

 Each subsequent release will represent the evolution of the Community: new docs will have been written; new talks will have been given; new slide decks will have been created; process flaws will have been unearthed and rectified.
 All of this moves the community forward and makes it a better place to work and play.